 Brief Product Description:

-I don't want to go into loads of detail here for this but this is a hiking / camping specific shirt.
-It's made from, nylon, polyester and polyester mesh so fits the bill in terms of material make-up.
-Price-wise the RRP (Recommended Retail Price) is in the region of $50 to $60 dollars and you can easily utilize it elsewhere, for example, day-to-day use, if you play golf, etc.
+I don’t want to go into loads of detail here for this but the Columbia Silver ridge shirt is a nice option for hiking / camping specific.
+It’s made from, nylon basket weave, so fits the bill for outdoor use in terms of material make-up. this is a very versatile shirt that you can easily utilize elsewhere, not just on the trail.
+For example, day-to-day use, if you play golf, etc.

 Remember, if you’re not ready to purchase try and find a shirt that you already have made from similar materials.
 You probably have something lying about the house that will do the trick.
 If you can avoid cotton, please do.